Figure VI-1, A yellow stripe accents the lower sides of the queen snake.

 Regardless, many people continue to regard snakes only as a menace and a symbol of repulsiveness and evil.
 There are some who believe that the fear and hatred most people feel toward snakes is not inherent, but is taught, handed down from generation to generation.
 True, some date back to ancient biblical references.
 But what young Cub Scout, about to leave for his first-ever outing, hasn't been admonished by mother as he goes out the door, "watch out for snakes."
 And even as we get older, one angler might caution another about to embark on a fishing trip into a not-so-remote wilderness area to "be careful of the snakes in there."
 We're faced, it seems, with constant reinforcement that snakes—all snakes—are something to be feared.

 Through a better understanding of these reptiles, fears can be overcome, mysteries unraveled and hatred diminished Armed with more knowledge, all of us can respect these animals for the important part they play in helping keep nature in check.
-There's no question that care should be exercised when in the presence of poisonous snakes—they can be harmful.
+There's no question that care should be exercised when in the presence of venomous snakes—they can be harmful.
 But given their due respect and the understanding that their venom sometimes is used as a means of defending themselves and in obtaining prey, even these snakes in most cases can be left to go their own way.
 They, like all animals, should be allowed to fulfill the mission nature intended for them as an integral component within a complex ecosystem.

 There are some 2,700 snakes known in the world today.
 Snakes inhabit all the continents except Antarctica.
 There are 11 families of snakes in all, five of which have representative species in the United States.
-In Pennsylvania, two families appear, with 16 genera accounting for 21 species; only three of these are poisonous.
+In Pennsylvania, two families appear, with 16 genera accounting for 21 species; only three of these are venomous.

 Ancestors of today's snakes apparently evolved from lizards.
 It's believed lizards went underground where they escaped the huge appetites of the dinosaurs.
 Though safe from monstrous predators, over eons of time these lizards lost their limbs, hearing and to some degree their eyesight.
 Perhaps confined to close quarters, snouts became narrower and that meant smaller, non-chewing teeth.
 As they became more slender, internal organs also underwent changes resulting in a less efficient heart and the loss of one lung.
 The result of these changes, which occurred over countless years, is the snake much as we know it today.

 Snakes are generally described as long and slender (See Figure VI-6), perhaps elongated is a better term, and without limbs (although some species still have hidden vestiges of legs not completely lost during their evolution from lizards).
 Snakes do not have movable eyelids and there are no external ear openings.
 Their bodies are covered with scales that differ somewhat between species.
 Some scales are smooth (completely flat) while others have a ridge that extends down the center of the scale and are said to be keeled (See Figure I-10).
 The scales are dry and help prevent dehydration.
 They also aid in protecting the snake from physical injury.
 The type of scales, whether they are smooth or keeled, can help sort out one snake from another.
 The anal plate, a scale located near the vent, may be divided into two segments or appear as a single scale.
 This, too, can help identify certain snakes (See Figure VI-7).
-The scales on the underside of the tail help distinguish our pit vipers, which have a single row of scales, from our non-poisonous snakes which have two rows of scales (See Figure VI-7).
+The scales on the underside of the tail help distinguish our pit vipers, which have a single row of scales, from our non-venomous snakes which have two rows of scales (See Figure VI-7).

 Snakes have a highly developed sense of balance, a trait especially helpful to those snakes considered arboreal.
 While some may spend a majority of their time in trees, other terrestrial species seldom, if ever, leave the ground.
 Still others are considered at least semi-aquatic and spend a certain amount of time in the water.
 Some of these reptiles are nocturnal.
 Others are considered diurnal and crawl about during the day.
 All are carnivorous and swallow their prey whole.
 Snakes do not feed on plants or plant parts, so grains, seeds, vegetables and so forth are never touched.